arnabbandyopadhyay/transcriptional_noise/README.md

 ## Computing statistics

 Rplot.R provides a template for generating population distributions and for comparing statistics.
+All required libraries are pre-installed in the container environment.
 Edit the locations of the directory in the script as necessary, modify my_comparisons list accordingly.
 It generates two plots: sample_plot.pdf that plots the distributions and stat_sample.pdf that plots computed statistics.

     Rscript Rplot.R